Easah Suliman: FC Emmen (loan)

-Vitoria Guimaraes
+Vitória SC

-On 21 January 2020, Suliman joined Portuguese side Vitoria Guimaraes for an undisclosed fee.
+On 21 January 2020, Suliman joined Portuguese side Vitória SC for an undisclosed fee.
 On 5 June 2020, Suliman made his debut in a 2–2 draw with Sporting CP.
 In doing so, he became the first player of Pakistani descent to play in the top flight in Portugal.
-He made his first Primeira Liga start on 30 June 2020, helping his side earn a clean sheet in a 2–0 victory over Vitória.
+He made his first Primeira Liga start on 30 June 2020, helping his side earn a clean sheet in a 2–0 victory over Vitória FC.

-Nacional loan
+Nacional (loan)

 On 28 July 2021, Suliman joined recently relegated Nacional on a season-long loan.
 On 15 August 2021, he made his debut for Nacional as a late substitute in a 4–0 victory over Vilafranquense.
 Suliman made his first start on 28 August 2021 in a 2–1 home victory against Varzim in which he played the full ninety minutes.

-Vilafranquense loan
+Vilafranquense (loan)

 On 1 September 2022, Suliman joined Vilafranquense in the Portuguese second tier on a season-long loan.
 Suliman made his debut for the club on 8 October 2022, in a 0–1 home defeat to Penafiel.

+Sumgayit

+On 13 July 2023, it was reported that Azerbaijan Premier League club Sumgayit were very close to signing Suliman.
+On 21 July, Sumgayit confirmed the signing on a two-year contract.
+He made his debut on the opening game of the league on 5 August 2023, a 4–1 away victory over Sabail - playing the full 90 minutes.
+On 19 August 2023, Suliman scored his first senior professional goal in the 3rd minute in a 2–1 away victory against Gabala.